 - Unrecognized single-gender social organizations (USGSOs), including final clubs, sororities, and fraternities, run counter to Harvard's long-standing non-discrimination principles, and have an outsized and negative impact on the social and personal experiences of Harvard College students.
 This impact has been observed and described by multiple College Visiting Committees, and by College and University committees, including most recently the Task Force on the Prevention of Sexual Assault and the USGSO Faculty Committee.

 - In May 2016, Harvard College announced a new policy stating that beginning with the class of 2021, undergraduates at Harvard College, who are also members of USGSOs, will not be permitted to hold leadership positions in recognized student organizations or on athletic teams and that they will also not be eligible for letters of recommendation from the Danoff Dean of Harvard College for scholarship opportunities, including the Rhodes and the Marshall.

 - Over the past two academic years, the Harvard community – faculty, staff, and students – has engaged in robust discussion about how the University should address the many issues presented by USGSOs, including discussion of the May 2016 policy.

-- On December 5, 2017, it was announced that the Corporation, of which President Faust is a member, voted to adopt one of the three options presented by the USGSO Faculty Committee: namely that the existing policy, adopted in May 2016, should remain in place.
+- On December 5, 2017, it was announced that the Corporation, of which President Drew Faust was a member, voted to adopt one of the three options presented by the USGSO Faculty Committee: namely that the existing policy, adopted in May 2016, should remain in place.

 - The Corporation has also voted that the policy be reviewed after five years to determine its effectiveness in addressing these issues and to determine whether revisions are warranted.